debuglevel/greeting-microservice-python/README.md

 `pip list --outdated` shows outdated (transitive) dependencies.

 #### Formatting
+# TODO: maybe use black instead?
 `yapf` is used to format Python files.
-Use `yapf -p -r -i -e env .` on project root to format all files.
+Use `yapf -p -r -i -e venv .` on project root to format all files.

 ### Testing